Effective communication: why it’s important

 - Be open and honest.
 Give parents accurate information on what you observe.
 For example, ‘After a couple of minutes, EJ started pushing the child next to her’.

 - Think before you speak, especially when you’re talking with parents about difficult or sensitive issues.

 - Ask for parents’ input.
-For example, ‘How can we help EJ learn to take part in group work without distracting other children?’
+For example, ‘How can we help EJ learn to take part in group activities without distracting other children?’

 - If you’re not sure about what to say next or how to say it, you don’t have to respond straight away.
 For example, ‘I’d like to think about that more.
 Can I get back to you tomorrow?’

-As a professional, there might be times when you need to raise concerns with parents about a child’s behaviour, wellbeing or development.
+As a professional, there might be times when you need to raise concerns with parents and carers about a child’s behaviour, wellbeing or development.

 A problem-solving approach will help you and parents work together to address concerns.
 This approach involves:

 - reviewing the solution after a period of time.